4.1. Set traffic control (tcset

 ,

-which need to the following conditions:
+which need the following conditions:

-- Equal or later than Linux kernel version 2.6.20
+Equal or later than Linux kernel version 2.6.20

-- Equal or later than
+Equal or later than

 iproute2